Bank of Hawaii (NYSE:BOH) Issues Earnings Results

-Bank of Hawaii (NYSE:BOH – Get Free Report) announced its earnings results on Monday.
-The bank reported $1.01 earnings per share for the quarter, topping analysts’ consensus estimates of $1.00 by $0.01, MarketWatch Earnings reports.
+Bank of Hawaii (NYSE:BOH – Get Free Report) posted its quarterly earnings data on Monday.
+The bank reported $1.01 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.00 by $0.01, MarketWatch Earnings reports.
+The firm had revenue of $252.63 million for the quarter, compared to the consensus estimate of $161.03 million.
 Bank of Hawaii had a return on equity of 14.35% and a net margin of 17.35%.
-The firm had revenue of $252.63 million for the quarter, compared to the consensus estimate of $161.03 million.
 During the same quarter in the previous year, the business earned $1.50 EPS.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, March 14th.
-Shareholders of record on Thursday, February 29th will be issued a $0.70 dividend.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, March 14th.
+Stockholders of record on Thursday, February 29th will be issued a $0.70 dividend.
+This represents a $2.80 annualized dividend and a dividend yield of 4.34%.
 The ex-dividend date is Wednesday, February 28th.
-This represents a $2.80 dividend on an annualized basis and a yield of 4.34%.
-Bank of Hawaii’s dividend payout ratio is currently 56.80%.
+Bank of Hawaii’s payout ratio is currently 56.80%.

-Several research firms have commented on BOH.
-StockNews.com raised shares of Bank of Hawaii to a “sell” rating in a report on Monday, December 18th.
-Piper Sandler cut their price target on shares of Bank of Hawaii from $70.00 to $69.00 and set a “neutral” rating for the company in a research report on Tuesday.
-Keefe, Bruyette & Woods decreased their target price on Bank of Hawaii from $57.00 to $55.00 and set an “underperform” rating for the company in a report on Tuesday.
+Several equities research analysts recently issued reports on the company.
+Piper Sandler cut their price objective on Bank of Hawaii from $70.00 to $69.00 and set a “neutral” rating on the stock in a report on Tuesday.
+Jefferies Financial Group upped their price objective on Bank of Hawaii from $49.00 to $52.00 in a research report on Tuesday, October 10th.
+Keefe, Bruyette & Woods lowered their price objective on Bank of Hawaii from $57.00 to $55.00 and set an “underperform” rating for the company in a research report on Tuesday.
 TheStreet raised Bank of Hawaii from a “c+” rating to a “b-” rating in a research report on Friday, December 8th.
-Finally, Jefferies Financial Group boosted their price objective on shares of Bank of Hawaii from $49.00 to $52.00 in a report on Tuesday, October 10th.
-Three investment analysts have rated the stock with a sell rating and two have given a hold rating to the company.
-According to MarketBeat.com, the stock currently has a consensus rating of “Reduce” and a consensus target price of $55.50.
+Finally, StockNews.com raised Bank of Hawaii to a “sell” rating in a research report on Monday, December 18th.
+Three research analysts have rated the stock with a sell rating and two have assigned a hold rating to the company.
+According to data from MarketBeat, the stock currently has a consensus rating of “Reduce” and a consensus price target of $55.50.

 Bank of Hawaii Company Profile